 Secrecy jurisdictions are common in the following locations:

 - British Virgin Islands

 The majority of public companies publicly share officer information on company websites or on official documents.
 Companies share this information to encourage trust from their clients and customers.
 Members of an anonymous company, however, do not want to share this information.
 They do not have websites or any other public documents.

 Even though the company may be required to fill out documents when creating the business, these documents often do not include accurate or full information about the officers.
-The forms may be filled in with individuals that actually have nothing to do with the business.
+The forms can be filled in by individuals that have nothing to do with the business.
 Additionally, they can list other anonymous companies, making it even more difficult to track down the owners.

 Understanding Business Owner Privacy